-- Keeping staff fully informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher feedback. - Providing regular training and learning opportunities for staff in all departments on the subject of SEN and SEN teaching.
-School staff should be up to date with teaching methods which will aid the progress of all pupils including those with SEN. - Making use of all class facilities and space. - Using in-class provisions and support effectively to ensure that the curriculum is differentiated where necessary. - Making sure that individual or group tuition is available where it is felt that pupils would benefit from this provision. - Any decision to provide group teaching outside the classroom will involve the SENCO in providing a rationale and focus on flexible teaching.
-Parents will be made aware of any circumstances in which changes have been made. - Setting appropriate individual targets that motivate pupils to do their best, and celebrating achievements at all levels.
+- Keeping staff fully informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher feedback. - Providing regular training and learning opportunities for staff in all departments on the subject of SEND and SEND teaching.
+School staff should be up to date with teaching methods which will aid the progress of all pupils including those with SEND. - Making use of all class facilities and space. - Using in-class provisions and support effectively to ensure that the curriculum is differentiated where necessary. - Making sure that individual or group tuition is available where it is felt that pupils would benefit from this provision. - Setting appropriate individual targets that motivate pupils to do their best, and celebrating achievements at all levels.

-10. Inclusion of pupils with SEN
+Inclusion of pupils with SEND

-The Head Teacher oversees the school's policy for inclusion and is responsible for ensuring that it is implemented effectively throughout the school.
+The Executive Head Teacher oversees the school's policy for inclusion and is responsible for ensuring that it is implemented effectively throughout the school.

 The school curriculum is regularly reviewed by the school staff together with the SENCo to ensure that it promotes the inclusion of all pupils.
 This includes learning outside the classroom.

 Additional support is given to ensure participation in physical education, swimming and educational visits as required.
-Better Reading, AcceleRead Accelewrite and Maths 5 Minute Box are some of the many interventions used on a 1:1 basis for children identified, to increase overall classroom participation.
+Better Reading, AcceleRead Accelewrite, Fun Fit and Maths 5 Minute Box are some of the many interventions used on a 1:1 basis for children identified, to increase overall classroom participation.

-The school will seek advice, as appropriate, around individual pupils, from external support services through the termly 'Springboard meetings', Early Help Unit and the Multi-Agency Safeguarding Hub and the Bassetlaw Primary Behaviour Partnership.
+The school will seek advice, as appropriate, around individual pupils, from external support services through the termly 'Springboard meetings', Early Help Unit, Multi-Agency Safeguarding Hub and the Bassetlaw Primary Behaviour Partnership.

-11. Evaluating the success of provision
+Evaluating the success of provision

-In order to make consistent continuous progress in relation to SEN provision the school encourages feedback via discussions and questionnaires from staff, parents and pupils throughout the year.
-Pupil progress will be monitored on a termly basis in line with the SEN Code of Practice.
+In order to make consistent continuous progress in relation to SEND provision the school encourages feedback via discussions and questionnaires from staff, parents and pupils throughout the year.
+Evidence collected will help inform school development and improvement planning.

+Pupil progress will be monitored on a termly basis in line with the SEND Code of Practice.